privacy-tech-lab/gpc-privacy-choice/README.md

 ## Files and Directories in this Repo

 - `src/`: Contains the main contents of the OptMeowt browser extension.
-- `src/assets`: Contains the graphical elements of the extension, including the logos and button images.
+- `src/libs-css`: Contains all of the CSS libraries used in the browser extension.
-- `src/libs`: Contains all of the libraries used in the browser extension.
+- `src/libs-js`: Contains all of the JS libraries used in the browser extension.
 - `src/options`: Contains the UI elements and scripts for the supplemental options page.
 - `src/popup`: Contains the UI elements and scripts for the popup inside the extensions bar.
 - `src/json`: Contains the JSON configuration files for OptMeowt's Do Not Sell cookies and headers.